 Felix in California sent me an error report Monday (I left a confusing extraneous word when I recasted a sentence when I was writing).
 He posted the error just 11 minutes and 44 seconds after the Premium edition was sent out, and his report enabled me to fix the error for the free edition.

-“You know, you have a funny (strange) brand going, buster 🙂 I bet I am not the only one that feels like I half own it, that it is not just yours and I am not just a customer.
+You know, you have a funny (strange) brand going, buster 🙂 I bet I am not the only one that feels like I half own it, that it is not just yours and I am not just a customer.
 You put so much work into *our* site that when I see some small typo, it is my *duty* to help correct it.
-I am not sure how you suckered me into this corner, but I’ll gladly man a brush and keep the paint wet.”
+I am not sure how you suckered me into this corner, but I’ll gladly man a brush and keep the paint wet.

 When comments come in, I often recognize the name before I open the note.
 (And rarely do I think, “Oh no, not them again!” and leave it for later!)
 Frequently, readers say “it feels like I know you,” and sometimes I get to know them a little, too, from their emails.
-I’ve even met several hundred of you, which has been pretty cool too.
+I’ve even met several hundred of you in person, which has been pretty cool too.

-Interestingly, it’s that same group that’s more likely to say “No need to reply; I know you’re busy.”
+Interestingly, it’s that same group that’s more likely to say something along the lines of “No need to reply; I know you’re busy.”
 Yeah, I am, and I definitely can’t reply to all of my mail, or I’d never be able to write stories and do the other work I have.
 But I always at least read my mail — and I do it myself; no assistants sort through it first.

 There’s one thing I really hate about the “family,” though: I don’t like the “hard sell” approach in asking you to upgrade to Premium.
 I really don’t; I wish I got a reasonable number of upgrades every week and didn’t have to push at all.
 But when I push, I get a lot (a “lot” is 10 over the next week — that’s right, $240 in subscriptions in a week is a lot).
 When I don’t push, I get very few (like 2 or 3).

 End of hard sell — it’s no way to treat family.
-But that IS one of the best things about the Premium edition: not only does it not have third-party advertising, but there are no pushes to upgrade to Premium, either!
+But that is one of the best things about the Premium edition: not only does it not have third-party advertising, but there are no pushes to upgrade to Premium, either!